 Section 9.3 of Regulation 31-103 contains an exemption from certain requirements for investment dealers that are IIROC members and, except in Québec, for mutual fund dealers that are MFDA members.
 However, if an SRO member is registered in another category, this section does not exempt them from their obligations as a registrant in that category.
-For example, if a firm is registered as an investment fund manager and as an investment dealer with IIROC, section 9.3 does not exempt them from their obligations as an investment fund manager under Regulation 31-103.
+For example, if a firm is registered as an investment fund manager and as an investment dealer with IIROC, section 9.3 does not exempt them from their obligations as a regulation 31-103.